Music Shop Menu :

 I am all for progress, but if the progress is one sided, and the actual quality of the music is downgraded, than it's high time to re-visit the subject and make sure progress is on quality as well as functionality.

-For the music Industry, the closing of the bulk of traditional recording studios, record stores and it's flow on effect on music industry employment, has many question on the validity of the new computer / internet music revolution.
+For the music Industry, the closing of the bulk of traditional recording studios, record stores and it's flow on effect on music industry employment, has left many questions on the validity of the new computer / internet music revolution.

 Obviously, recording your band at home is much cheaper, but the loss of talent, vintage recording gear and experience is a serious drain on the music industry.